Arunachal Pradesh – Culture, Tribes, Tourism & Important Facts

 Religious Practices

-These tribes practice nature worship, ancestor worship, and traditional rituals.
+These tribes practice nature and ancestor worship, as well as traditional rituals.

 Cultural Features